DKMFzF/OOUILib/README.md

 <h1 align="center">Compact UI library (OOP)</h1>
 <p align="center">
-  <em>A library for quick deployment of user interface components.
-It is necessary when the components are used on the site.
-The library will continue to be updated, this is not its last build.</em>
+  <em>A reliable, modular and extensible user interface library designed for the rapid development of modern web applications.
+This library, created in accordance with the principles of object-oriented programming (OOP), is a set of reusable components that simplify the creation of interactive and adaptive user interfaces.
+Regardless of whether you are creating a small project or a large-scale application, this library will save you time and effort.
+The library will continue to be updated, this is not its latest version.</em>
 </p>

 ## Documentation language